The Best Travel Stroller 2019

 One final big plus: the Mountain Buggy is car seat compatible—it’s universal adapter works with our top pick, the Chicco KeyFit 30.
 Competitors either have no car seat compatibility or they only work with pricey Maxi Cosi type seats (the Cybex Aton, etc).
 Even if you never use the car seat capability, the Nano can hold a baby/toddler up to 45 lbs.

-Accessories like a rain shield and mesh cover for wind in a combo pack ($29.99) and a reversible liner for more padding or just a different look ($50) complete the Nano with extra travel flexibility.
+Accessories like a rain shield and mesh cover for wind in a combo pack (Check on Amazon) and a reversible liner for more padding or just a different look ($50) complete the Nano with extra travel flexibility.

 There is very little storage in the Nano and the basket only holds 11 lbs. worth of stuff—so anything besides a small diaper bag would be too much.